IntelRealSense/librealsense/wrappers/nodejs/scripts/npm_dist/README.md

 ## 3. Run Examples ##

 When it's installed, you can run examples to see if it works fine.
-Plug your Intel® RealSense™ camera and do the following:
+Plug in your Intel® RealSense™ camera and do the following:

 ```
 cd node-librealsense/examples